artalar/reatom/docs/rp-general.md

 ## Pitfalls

-In one to many data structures it is a perfect way to manage coupling by reactive programming: it is just a way to remove a bottle neck.
+In one to many data structures it is a perfect way to manage coupling by reactive programming: it is just a way to remove a bottle neck of code complexity.
 But when you need to describe a step-by-step business flow you should do it in one place (one code part), otherwise it will be hard to inspect and debug it, specially with a complicated reproduction.